 My Sienna started making clunking, clanking noises while driving.
 The sound seemed to be coming from somewhere behind the spedometer.
 The problem was a bad strut!
-In this post I show the steps I took to replace the struts in my 2006 Toyota Sienna.
+In this post I show pictures and the steps to take to replace the struts in a 2006 Toyota Sienna.

 What Bad Struts Sound Like